ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 1. Navigate to [observability](https://{DomainName}/observe/) page and under **Monitoring**, click **Create instance**.
 1. Provide a unique **Service name** such as `<your-initials>-monitoring`
-1. Choose a region/location and Select a resource group.
+1. Choose a region/location and select a resource group.
 1. Select **Graduated Tier** as your plan and Click **Create**.
 1. Click on **Edit sources** next to the service which you created earlier and select **Kubernetes**.
 1. Copy and run the command under **Install Sysdig Agent to your cluster** on a terminal where you have set the `KUBECONFIG` environment variable to deploy the Sysdig agent in your cluster.
 Wait for the deployment to complete.